J (programming language): Debugging

 J has the usual facilities for stopping on error or at specified places within verbs.
 It also has a unique visual debugger, called Dissect, that gives a 2-D interactive display of the execution of a single J sentence.
 Because a single sentence of J performs as much computation as an entire subroutine in lower-level languages, the visual display is quite helpful.

 Documentation

 J's documentation includes a dictionary, with words in J identified as nouns, verbs, modifiers, and so on.
 Primary words are listed in the vocabulary, in which their respective parts of speech are indicated using markup.
 Note that verbs have two forms: monadic (arguments only on the right) and dyadic (arguments on the left and on the right).
 For example, in '-1' the hyphen is a monadic verb, and in '3-2' the hyphen is a dyadic verb.
 The monadic definition is mostly independent of the dyadic definition, regardless of whether the verb is a primitive verb or a derived verb.

 Control structures

-J provides control structures (details here) similar to other procedural languages.
-Prominent control words in each category include:
+J provides control structures similar to other procedural languages.